getify/grips/README.md

 grips will "compile" requested templates into executable JavaScript functions, which take the JSON data dictionary as input and return the output.
 The compilation of templates can either be JIT (at request time) or pre-compiled in a build process.

-## Examples:
+## Examples

-The examples/ directory has some sample template files.
+The examples/ directory has several sample template files.
+Some are out of date still, so look at "test.html" for now.

-## Templating sytax:
+## Templating sytax

 ### Define a named template section (aka, "partial")